Signs You May Need Gutter Guards

 - Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and block debris but let water through.
 On average, you can expect to pay $4.04 per linear foot for brush guards.

-- Micro-mesh guards are usually the most effective.
-They have smaller holes than standard mesh guards, which allows even less debris through.
-On average, you can expect to pay $5.16 per linear foot for micro-mesh guards.
+- Micro-mesh guards have even smaller holes than mesh guards and let even less debris through than mesh.
+These guards are very effective.
+On average, you can expect to spend $5.16 per linear foot for micro-mesh guards.

-- Surface tension guards, also called reverse curve guards, use surface tension to allow water to flow into gutters while debris slides off.
-Normally, they are visible from the ground.
-Surface tension guards cost roughly $3.18 per linear foot.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to allow debris to slide off while water flows through into the gutter.
+They are often visible from the ground.
+Surface tension guards cost around $3.18 per linear foot.